hazelzh/LargeJsonFileProcessor/README.md

 java -jar playlist-jar-with-dependencies.jar ./mixtape.json ./changes.json ./

 2. To compile it locally, maven is needed to be installed:
-To check if maven is installed, use this command: mvn -v then go to the LargeJsonFileProcessor directory, execute: mvn clean package after this, a jar file: playlist-jar-with-dependencies.jar will be generated then run it: java -jar playlist-jar-with-dependencies.jar param1 param2 param3
+To check if maven is installed, use this command: mvn -v, then go to the LargeJsonFileProcessor directory, execute: mvn clean package, after this, a jar file: playlist-jar-with-dependencies.jar will be generated then run it: java -jar playlist-jar-with-dependencies.jar param1 param2 param3